puppetlabs/gatling-puppet-load-test/jenkins-integration/jenkins-jobs/README.md

   rid of JJB and all of its dependencies, since we are no longer using them for anything else.)

 * The `scenarios` directory is where you go to create new perf testing jobs.
 Create a subdirectory therein, and add a `Jenkinsfile` defining your new job.
-There are two "template" jobs in there for now, which can be used as models to build other jobs:
+For more info on the syntax of a `Jenkinsfile`, see [README_JENKINSFILE_SYNTAX.md](./README_JENKINSFILE_SYNTAX.md).

+  You can also look at the existing jobs for examples.
+A couple of noteworthy
+  ones:

 ** `scenarios/single-pass-scenario`: this shows an example of a single-pass pipeline, where one specific PE perf test is executed on a single SUT and the job can